cabinetoffice/gap-automated-tests/README.md

 )
   .parent()
   .next()
+  .invoke("text")
+  .should(
+    "be.oneOf",
+    subscriptionDates.map(
-  .should("contain.text", "You signed up for updates on " + subscriptionDate);
+      (subscriptionDate) => "You signed up for updates on " + subscriptionDate, ),
+  );
 ```

-- Here, an element is targeted and then in a text assertion, the date (_subscriptionDate_) is used.
+- Here, an element is targeted, the text is invoked so that it can be chained.Then the possible dates (_subscriptionDates_) are mapped, checking that the date is contained in this array.